twil/fbcomments-test/README.md

 1. [Timeouts](https://developers.facebook.com/docs/graph-api/making-multiple-requests#timeouts).
 1. Use `multiprocessing`
 1. Use Google Charts
+1. `pandas` has a very neat way for calculating needed frequencies `Series.resample('3Min', how='sum')`.
+But how to parallelize the whole thing?

 So we have ~52k comments for the given post (10151775534413086) and 200 requests per hour per user and a limit of 5k comments in a single request (it might be less?).